-The role that Bebe has played the most however, is that of Rock ‘n’ Roll singer.
-She is up to that task again with “Baring It All: Greetings From Nashbury Park”, a vibrant rock record that finds Buell poised yet still invigorated, and armed with her trademark voice and most deeply personal lyrics to date.
+The role that Buell has played the most however, is that of Rock ‘n’ Roll singer.
+She is up to that task again with “Baring It All: Greetings From Nashbury Park”, a vibrant rock record that finds Buell invigorated, and armed with her trademark voice and most deeply personal lyrics to date.

 In this conversation Bebe discusses the album, her song for our times, some helpful advice she received from Mick Jagger, the unique challenges of raising a beautiful and talented daughter, and what her relationship with Steven Tyler is like today.